jeroenvangrondelle/EdgeCase/README.md

 ## Todo for 0.5

-- [ ] Support melt insrt nuts?
-Or hex spacers to be inserted in screw holes?
+- [ ] Support melt insert nuts
 - [ ] How to parameterize the SVG's (better)?
-- [ ] Online version of the parametrization
+- [ ] Online version of the design generator

 ## Version log